sidekiq/sidekiq/docs/Ent-8.0-Upgrade.md

 # Welcome to Sidekiq Enterprise 8.0

-Sidekiq Pro 8.0 contains some breaking changes which refactor internals, remove deprecated features and update required dependency versions.
+Sidekiq Enterprise 8.0 contains some breaking changes which refactor internals, remove deprecated features and update required dependency versions.
+See also [[8.0-Upgrade.md]] and [[Pro-8.0-Upgrade.md]].

 ## What's New